Patrick-Nelson/documentation/source/docs/articles/local/drush-versions.md

 $ drush @pantheon.SITENAME.ENV version
 drush version 5.10.1
 ```
 Following the pattern of this example `alter` hook, you can make any adjustments needed to your alias files on the fly.
-If you are currently embedding code inside the alias file directly, we highly recommend converting it into a policy file to prepare for the shift to YML in 8.x.

 ## See Also
 - [Fix Up Drush Site Aliases with a Policy File (Blog)](https://pantheon.io/blog/fix-drush-site-aliases-policy-file)